games647/CommandForward/README.md

 This lightweight plugin to forward commands from the Bukkit-side to a Bungeecord server.
 It uses plugin-channels to communicate between the server instances.
 This part of a server->proxy->player connection and requires at least one player to be online.
-Therefore we don't need to open a port and establish a new connection between the servers.
+Therefore, we don't need to open a port and establish a new connection between the servers.
-Furthermore on a RedisBungee environment it forwards the command only to currently used proxy by that specified player.
+Furthermore, on a RedisBungee environment it forwards the command only to currently used proxy by that specified player.

 I'm open for suggestions.